-During 2018 and 2017, we initiated certain restructuring activities, under which we continue to simplify our business ("2018 Actions" and "2017 Actions",respectively).
+During 2018 and 2017, we initiated "the 2018 Actions" and "the 2017 Actions".
 Under these restructurings, we reduced expenses, primarily through reductions in workforce and closing a number of smaller facilities.
 The table below (in millions) outlines the cumulative effects on past and future earnings resulting from our announced restructuring plans.

-Cumula tive Cumulativ e
+Cumulati ve Cumulativ e

-Planned l Projected Expected Periods of Savings Realization
+Planned Projected Expected Periods of Savings Realization

 Savings Savings

 2018 Actions \$ 8.2 \$ 8.2 Q2 2018 - Q3 2019

 2017 Actions 6.9 6.9 Q2 2017 - Q4 2018

 Total Savings \$ 15.1 \$ 15.1

-As shown in the table above our projected cumulative restructuring savings are aligned with our cumulative planned savings amounts.
+As shown in the table above, our projected cumulative restructuring savings are aligned with our cumulative planned savings amounts.
 The expected periods of realization of the restructuring savings are fairly consistent with our original plans.
 Our restructuring actions are funded by cash generated by operations.

-We expect to incur restructuring related special charges between \$2.9 million and \$3.3 million to complete the 2018 Actions.
+We expect to incur restructuring related special charges between \$2.8 million and \$3.0 million to complete the 2018 Actions.
 The 2017 Actions were finalized during the fourth quarter of 2017.